trooba/trooba-hystrix-handler/README.md

 One can use a standard [hystrix dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard) to view metrics exported as sse stream.

-Here's how expose sse stream in your application:
+Here's how expose sse stream in your application

 ```js
 const express = require('express');